kubescape/kubescape/README.md

 ## Under the hood

 Kubescape uses [Open Policy Agent](https://github.com/open-policy-agent/opa) to verify Kubernetes objects against [a library of posture controls](https://github.com/kubescape/regolibrary).
-For images scanning, it uses [Grype](https://github.com/anchore/grype).
+For image scanning, it uses [Grype](https://github.com/anchore/grype).
 For image patching, it uses [Copacetic](https://github.com/project-copacetic/copacetic).

 By default, the results are printed in a console-friendly manner, but they can be: